 There are currently no active references in this article.

 A deciduous tree to 15 m.
 Bark greenish grey.
 Branchlets glabrous, purplish red or greenish.
-Buds, ovoid, with four pairs of imbricate scales, margins pilose.
-Leaves broadly pentagonal in outline, base subcordate to rounded, five (-seven) lobed, 9–10 × 8–12 cm, lobes broadly ovate, apically acuminate, margins serrate with acuminate teeth, upper surface bright green, lower surface paler, with prominent pubescent tufts in vein axils and scattered throughout; petiole 5–9 cm long, green, glabrous; autumn colours yellow.
+Buds ovoid, with four pairs of imbricate scales, margins pilose.
+Leaves broadly pentagonal in outline, base subcordate to rounded, 5- to 7-lobed, 9–10 × 8–12 cm, lobes broadly ovate, apically acuminate, margins serrate with acuminate teeth, upper surface bright green, lower surface paler, with prominent pubescent tufts in vein axils and scattered throughout; petiole 5–9 cm long, green, glabrous; autumn colours yellow.
 Inflorescence paniculate racemose, erect, many flowered, pilose or glabrous, to 9 cm.
-Flowers 5-merous, usually dioecious, pedicels slender, sepals ovate, petals obovate, petals slightly shorter than sepals, stamens eight, inserted in the middle of the glabrous nectar disc, ovary densely pubescent.
-Samaras red to purple, 2.5 to 3 cm long, wings spreading variously.
+Flowers 5-merous, usually dioecious, pedicels slender, sepals ovate, petals obovate, petals slightly shorter than sepals, stamens eight, inserted inside the glabrous nectar disc, ovary densely pubescent.
+Samaras red to purple, 2.5-3 cm long, wings spreading variously.
 Nutlets ovoid.
-Flowering May, fruiting in September (Xu et al. 2008).
+Flowering May, fruiting in September.
+(Xu et al. 2008).

 Distribution China Southern Gansu, northern Guangxi, western Hubei, southern Shaanxi, Sichuan, Yunnan.

 Habitat Mixed forests between 1000 and 2300 m asl.

 RHS Hardiness Rating H7